 1. Avoid Sleeping On Your Stomach: When you sleep on your stomach your head is going to be rotated in one direction, causing one side of neck muscles to be contracted and the other side stretched for hours on end.

 2. When sleeping on your side or back try to focus on maintaining the body’s natural curves instead of allowing certain areas to flex and/or rotate (see picture below).

--For side-sleepers, try placing a pillow between your knees as well as part of the pillow below your neck.
+-For side-sleepers, try placing a pillow between your knees as well as part of another pillow below your neck.